Produced by TheMediaDesk, ©2021, updated 2025

 Flashback to Daniel 6.
 King Darius appoints 120 satraps to run his kingdom.
 The position in the Persian Empire was very like the regional governors under the Roman Empire.
 They had great authority, and answered directly to the palace, if not personally to the king himself.

 You'd think that after the episode in chapter 3 with old King Neb, those with that title would have learned their lesson.
 Evidently political appointees of every era are basically the same.
-We also run into those with that job in Esther and it is mentioned in Ezra, so they weren't an endangered species.
+We also run into those with that position in Esther and it is mentioned in Ezra, so they weren't an endangered species.

-Back to verse 23, already in progress
+we rejoin verse 23, already in progress

 24

-.... and those “esphagmenon” (those unjustly slain / murdered) on the earth.
+.... and in her ... (we'll get to this in a second) .... those "esphagmenon" (those unjustly slain / murdered) on the earth.

 End 18